kushalpagolu/hashnode/ckmw87vo000qv1gs135ym26oe.md

 #### What is SwiftUI?
 What is UIKit?

+Both are **frameworks** used to build the user interface for apps.

  **SwiftUI** - is a declarative framework.
 Implies you declare the user interface and behavior for your app on every platform.

 **UIKit** - is an imperative framework.
-Implies you construct, and manage a graphical, event-driven user interface for your iOS or tvOS app.
+Implies you construct, and manage a graphical, event-driven user interface by adding functions to elements like text, buttons, and controls, etc for your iOS or tvOS app.

 As a developer **reading** is one step in the process of learning anything new, whereas **developing** an app/getting hands-on experience is the **most important one**.
 It helps understand what you have learned and also clears doubts while learning new technology.